aditya-verp/AutomatComposeDeploy/README.md

     ```

 2. **Create the Autodeploy Folder**: Within the cloned repository, create an `autodeploy` folder.
-This will serve as the central point for all deployment-related activities.
+This will serve as the central point for all your Application git repositories for Auto deployment-related activities.

     ```bash
     mkdir autodeploy